why Ambev S.A. [ABEV] is a Good Choice for Investors After New Price Target of $3.38

 Barclays have made an estimate for Ambev S.A. shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on October 06, 2021.
 While these analysts kept the previous recommendation, Goldman raised their target price to Sell.
 The new note on the price target was released on August 13, 2021, representing the official price target for Ambev S.A. stock.

 Ambev S.A.
-[ABEV] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.33.
-With this latest performance, ABEV shares dropped by -5.74% in over the last four-week period, additionally sinking by -1.76% over the last 6 months – not to mention a rise of 21.85% in the past year of trading.
+[ABEV] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -6.09.
+With this latest performance, ABEV shares dropped by -11.19% in over the last four-week period, additionally sinking by -8.71% over the last 6 months – not to mention a rise of 9.75% in the past year of trading.

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for ABEV.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Ambev S.A. go to 7.40%.